 - The aggregated ESG score at fund level calculated in the process of the investment strategy.
-The methodology is detailed in the section on the investment strategy. - The percentage of emitters of the investment universe that are excluded by filtering the worst performing emitters on the basis of their ESG score, so as to measure the attainment of the exclusionary screening. - The investment universe's ESG rating, so as to verify that the global ESG rating of the Sub-Fund overperforms that of the investment universe after removing the worst 20% of values. - The share of the NAV invested in Green Bonds. - The Sub-Fund also monitors four indicators corresponding to the social and environmental characteristics promoted as part of the ISR label requirements: - o the carbon intensity of investee countries; - o the Corruption Perception Index (from Transparency International). - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The methodology is detailed in the section on the investment strategy. - The investment universe's ESG rating, so as to verify that the global ESG rating of the Sub-Fund overperforms that of the investment universe after removing the worst 20% of values. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?